 1. First Rate Education

-The reputation of leading schools in the UK, USA and Canada is not just a label of prestige from the past; the academic, sporting and social success of these schools is evident.
+The reputation of leading schools in the UK, the US and Canada is not just a label of prestige from the past; the academic, sporting and social success of these schools is evident.
 Academic excellence, their successes in international exams and their students winning places at Ivy League and Russell Group universities speak for themselves.
-The structured independence helps teenagers to thrive.
+The structured independence, which comes with boundaries, also helps teenagers to thrive.
+Small class sizes and round-the-clock access to teachers definitely makes a difference.

 2. All-Round Education

 Boarding schools are concerned with much more than academic prowess; pupils achieving their potential in the classroom is paramount, but the ability to be involved in whichever sporting, creative or intellectual pursuit that stimulates a child is of huge importance too.
+Boarding schools have world-class facilities to ensure that these talents are nurtured to an extremely high standard.
 All these things are on the student’s doorstep; schools are extremely busy places where children are seldom bored or lonely.

 3. Support

 Success is achieved through sound teaching plus individual care and attention.
 Staff at boarding schools are with their students for most of the day and are there to ensure that children are happy and performing well, addressing problems swiftly.
 Boarding schools are well-equipped and qualified to support most learning requirements.
-Plus a wide range of schools offer specialist ‘Additional Support’ for learning and emotional needs.
+Plus, a wide range of schools offer specialist additional support for learning and emotional needs.
+Pastoral care is paramount and, in the UK, this is actually enshrined in legislation and good practice (National Minimum Standards for Boarding Schools).

 4. Facilities